SineVFX/TopDownEffectsDoc/MaterialParameters.md

 Custom Color mask is used when you need to color your particles with a ramp gradient using a specific mask.

-* **Custom Color Mask Channels** - What channels to use from color mask
+* **Custom Color Mask Channels** - What channels to use from the color mask
 * **Custom Color Mask Switch** - Enabling and disabling the mask
 * **Custom Color Mask Affected By Dynamics** - How much Dynamics (dissolving and appear effects) will affect the mask texture.
-So, when the particle is begin to dissolve, the color of dissolve areas will change according to mask and ramp gradient.
+So, when the particle begins to dissolve, the color of dissolve areas will change according to mask and ramp gradient.

-Second Mask is used mainly for appear effect of Indicator Effects and some othe particles.
+The second Mask is used mainly to appear the effect of Indicator Effects and some other particles.
 It is also controlled with Custom Vertex Stream.

 * **Second Mask Profile** - Profile gradient mask, utilizing R (emission boost) and G (opacity) channels.
 * **Second Mask Negate** - Negating/disabling the second mask
 * **Second Mask VS Move** - Moving the second mask UV, driven by Custom Vertex Stream
-* **Second Affects Distortion** - Distortion only applies to the R channel of second mask
+* **Second Affects Distortion** - Distortion only applies to the R channel of the second mask
-* **Second Mask Noise 01 Negate** - Noise 01 will be negated in the R channel of second mask
+* **Second Mask Noise 01 Negate** - Noise 01 will be negated in the R channel of the second mask
-* **Second Mask Affects Ramp** - R channel of second mask will be added to the ramp, adjusting the ramp position as a result
+* **Second Mask Affects Ramp** - R channel of the second mask will be added to the ramp, adjusting the ramp position as a result
-* **Second Mask Boosts Emission** - Boosting emission in the R channel of second mask
+* **Second Mask Boosts Emission** - Boosting emission in the R channel of the second mask
 * **Second Mask Fract Switch** - Apply fract function to the second mask, making it looks like a saw wave
 * **Second Mask Fract Shrink** - Stretching the resulting fract mask

 Noise parameters are generally used to customize the mask of the effect.
 This is the most adjustable part of the effects, you can freely change and scale the noise textures.
 There are plenty of noise textures in this Asset.

-* **Noise, Noise 01 and Noise 02** - Noise textures for creating the final noise mask, you can play with this parameter freely and use your own noise textures
+* **Noise, Noise 01, and Noise 02** - Noise textures for creating the final noise mask, you can play with this parameter freely and use your own noise textures
 * **Noise Scale** - Scale of the noise texture
 * **Noise Negate** - Negating the noise texture, making it full white
 * **Noise Exp** - Applying Power (Math) the Noise texture
 * **Noise Scroll Speed** - Scroll/Panning speed of the texture
 * **Noise Random Min Max** - Min and Max parameter for making a unique noise texture offset for each particle
-* **Noise Radial** - Change UV fron regular to radial mapping
+* **Noise Radial** - Change UV from regular to radial mapping

 Dissolve Texture is used for the dissolve/disappear effect.
 It has many parameters, controlling the slope of the dissolve, scale, and edges emission.